krystianbajno/adhunt/README.md

 **ADHUNT** is a versatile polyglot file (Bash, PowerShell, Python, HTML) for gathering domain information.
 It works anywhere without requiring installation.

-To get started, simply open the website, save the file, and begin your reconnaissance.
+To get started, simply open the website, save the file or run it in memory, and begin your reconnaissance.

 ### Collectors: